-Please don’t use kitchen scissors on your hair!
-The blunt edges will ruin the texture of your hair and make your split ends worse.
-If possible, use a pair of scissors that are specifically designed for the task.
+Use the right pair of scissors – trust us, please don’t use kitchen scissors on your hair!
+The blunt edges will ruin the texture of your tresses and make split ends worse.
+Use hair scissors that are specifically designed when you are cutting hair at home.

-When your hair is wet, it will look slightly longer.
-You can always cut more if you don’t get the desired length.
+Cut less than you need to - when your hair is wet, it will look slightly longer.
+You can always cut more later if you don’t get the desired length.

-Steps to cutting hair
+Steps to cutting hair at home

 Step 1: Wash and condition

-Step 2: Drape a cape around your shoulders and use clips
+Step 2: Use a cape and clips

 Step 3: Spritz water